 Don’t be a Bob!

 In Canada, Operation Lifesaver, urges people not to be a Bob!
 Bob’s an active and awesome guy – he snowboards, cross country skis, fishes, snowboards, surfs and takes selfies.
 BUT, as Operation Lifesaver says, he’s brainless when it comes to trains.
 His activities near railway tracks put him in peril and he gets smoked by the train.
-From getting stuck on snowdrifts while skiing, tripping on tracks, to portaging on a bridge with water on both sides, see the 17 ways Bob’s behaviour has a bad ending.
+From getting stuck on snowdrifts while skiing, tripping on tracks, to portaging on a bridge with water on both sides, see the Misadventures of Bob.
 (And view a few of our safety tips.)

 Trains are worth waiting for, says Tracksafe Foundation NZ